nitidbit/lexicon/README.md

 ```

 [Here is a diagram of how all the pieces of Lexicon fit together](LexiconComponents.png)

+### Adding LexiconSaver api to your Rails app
+Take a look at how Bedsider does it.
+Generally you'll add an endpoint which forwards params to LexiconSaver.

+### Using Nitid's Lexicon Server with your app
+Read the [Lexicon Server README](https://github.com/nitidbit/lexicon-server/blob/master/README.md) about how to add your app.

 Developing the Lexicon NPM Package
 ----------------------------------